Buffalo Truck Accident Attorneys

 How to File a Wrongful Death Claim After a Trucking Accident

 In the tragic event you have lost a loved one due to a truck collision, you or another surviving close family member may file a wrongful death claim on behalf of the decedent.
-In the state of New York, this must be initiate within two years of the person’s death.
+In the state of New York, this must be initiated within two years of the person’s death.
 Please reach out to us directly to learn more.

 Call Now for Your Free Consultation